-As we all know, that Computer is an effective technology and it raises ethical issues like Personal Intrusion, Deception, Breach of Privacy, Cyber-bullying, Cyber-stalking, Defamation, Evasion Technology or social responsibility and Intellectual Property Rights i.e. copyrighted electronic content.
-In a Computer or Internet (Cyberspace) domain of Information security, understanding and maintaining ethics is very important at this stage.
+As we all know, the Computer is an effective technology.
+It can raise ethical issues like Personal Intrusion, Deception, Breach of Privacy, Cyber-bullying, Cyber-stalking, Defamation, Evasion Technology or social responsibility and Intellectual Property Rights i.e. copyrighted electronic content.
+Moreover, in a Computer or Internet (Cyberspace) domain of Information Security, understanding and maintaining ethics is very important at this stage.
 A typical problem related to ethics arises mainly because of the absence of policies or rules about how computer technology should be used.
-It is high time, there is some strict legislation regarding the same in the country.
+It is thus, high time that there is some strict legislation regarding the same in the country.

-- As we do not provide our personal information to any stranger, similarly it should not be uploaded on a public network because it might be misused.
+- As we do not provide our personal information to any stranger, any personal information related to others should not be uploaded on a public network because it might be misused.

-- Avoid the use of rude or bad language while using e-mail, chatting, blogging, social networking.
-Respect the person on other side.
+- Avoid the use of rude or bad language while using e-mail, chatting, blogging, and social networking.
+Respect the person on the other side.

 - No copyrighted material should be copied, downloaded or shared with others.